GrowinScala/SpamDetector/README.md

 SpamDetector is an open-source service written in Scala developed by the good people at Growin.

-* It was constructed in word to detect either if a SMS text written in English is Spam or not:
+* It was constructed in order to detect either if a SMS text written in English is Spam or not:

  Current version: 0.1